mgwalker/mudz.me/_main_dishes/Carla Hall's Chicken Pot Pie.md

 the herbs and chicken broth and bring just to a boil.
 Reduce to a simmer until the vegetables are tender.
 Remove the herbs and strain, reserving the broth.
 In another saucepan, melt the butter, then whisk in the flour.
-When smooth, whisk in the strained broth and bring to a simmer.
-Add the cream and simmer until thick.
+When smooth, whisk in the strained broth and simmer until thick.
 Season with salt and pepper, as desired.
 Add the gravy to the vegetables, then add the peas, chicken, and poultry seasoning.
 Stir to combine.
 Cook another 4-5 minutes, then remove from the heat and allow to cool.